-During the year ended 31 December 2020, the Group introduced an employee share incentive plan (the 'G MINE SIP'), whereby eligible employees can acquire Gamesys Group plc ordinary shares and have their contributions matched, up to a certain maximum annual amount, by an equal number of ordinary shares issued by the Group for UK participants or as a right to an equal number of ordinary shares issued by the Group for non-UK participants.
-Any dividends received by participants are reinvested in further shares, which are held in the G MINE SIP.
+During the year ended 31 December 2020, the Group introduced an employee share incentive plan (the 'G MINE SIP'), whereby eligible employees can acquire Gamesys Group plc ordinary shares and have their contributions matched, up to a certain maximum annual amount, by an equal number of ordinary shares issued by the Group for UK participants or as a right to an equal number of ordinary shares issued by the Group for UK participants or as a right to an equal number of ordinary shares issued by the Group for UK participants are reinvested in further shares, which are held in the G MINE SIP.
 At 31 December 2020, the number of ordinary shares allotted under the G MINE SIP was 27,066.